liam-prevelige/nuggets/support/README.md

 # support library

-This library contains two modules useful in support of the CS50 final project.
+This library contains two modules useful in support of the nuggets project.

 ## 'log' module